NateEag/useful-programs/readme.md

 IE test setup. https://github.com/xdissent/ievms

+iectrl is a program for managing the vms ievms creates.
+It is particularly useful for re-installing the VMs after the Windows activation period has expired.
+If you have not deleted the original downloads from ~/.ievms, you can just do `iectrl reinstall 8`, and you'll have a working IE 8 VM in a minute or three.

 gitlist is a no-muss, no-fuss, nice little git repo viewer.
 It is looking like my new go-to for such jobs.
 It's in PHP, so I've contributed a few patches. https://github.com/klaussilveira/gitlist